 The following is the Bluffton University policy on soliciting individuals, and businesses to be sponsors for events, items or for implementing a fundraising event.
 The purpose of this policy is to help give better direction on the best steps for fundraising and sponsorship success.

-All fundraising and sponsorship requests will need approval from Claire Clay, alumni relations manager and marketing coodinator and Alison King, creative director, in consultation with Mark Bourassa, senior associate director of student life; and James Grandey, associate athletic director for development.
+All fundraising and sponsorship requests will need approval from public relations and the advancement offices in consultation with the director of student engagement and deputy director of athletics.

 - The application form needs to be filled out by the group, signed by the advisor or coach and submitted